 4. Increasing Virtual Memory

-In the case, your computer has not-enough RAM to handle the windows 10 operating system you can use increase the Virtual Memory so your apps won’t crash and the system won’t lag or freeze the next time.
+In the case, your computer has not-enough RAM to handle windows 10 increase the Virtual Memory so your apps won’t crash and the system won’t lag or freeze the next time.
 To increase or adjust virtual memory follow the below guide.

 5. Removing Temporary Files